edde-framework/edde/docs/getting-started/index.md

 to startup the application.
 * [Backend](/getting-started/backend): Some files required to make backend stuff working.
 * [Startup](/getting-started/startup): After all, we are able to run the thing!

+> After all it's recommended to read some DevOps tutorials; at least they're interesting :blush:.